List Functions

 Configuration:

-Only input configuration to this function is "Input List".
+You can configure the Display Label, Description and Input List on this function.
 This is typically a token that resolves to a List value.
 If this configuration is empty, then the input to this function would be used to remove duplicates.

 Note: This function only works with List which has primitive types like String, Integer and Double.